TSUParticleModelingGroup/Giant-Impact/README.md

 ## Instructions

-Open a terminal in this folder (Giant-Impact).
+After cloning the repository, open a terminal in this folder (Giant-Impact).

 Go to this new terminal and type:
 ```sh